jia-kai/eevbnn/README.md

 3. Run `./attack_all_parallel.sh workdir` run the PGD attack.
 4. Run `./gen_paper_fig.py workdir workdir/fig` to generate the figures, tables, and numbers reported in the paper.

+Note that the `train_all_parallel.sh` and `eval_all_parallel.sh` scripts are designed to be interruptible.
+Running the scripts again with the same `workdir` would continue from previous checkpoints.

 # Citation